-The sun was shining and the cloud that was around had cleared but we had cover from the trees to stop us getting too hot.
+The sun was shining and the cloud that was around had cleared but we had cover from the trees to stop us from getting too hot.
 As we continued walking we realised how big the forest really is and began to wonder if leaving the trail was the best idea!
-Luckily for us we enjoy walking and we got to experience the beautiful sounds of the wildlife.
+Luckily for us, we enjoy walking and we got to experience the beautiful sounds of the wildlife.
 What a walk it was and Yianni had nothing but fun!
-Going off the trail meant that the suggested 1.5 - 2 hour walk of the area, ended in a 3.5 hour walk!
+Going off the trail meant that the suggested 1.5 - 2-hour walk in the area, ended in a 3.5-hour walk!
 We came across several pond area's where we just sat and took in the beauty and silence of what was around us.
 Yianni didn't sit for long obviously but he enjoyed wandering around smelling the different scents of the surrounding area.

 Once we found our way back (we say this as we did get a little lost - a big thank you to google maps for getting us back) we headed to the Kings Oak Hotel that has a large outside area to rest for a drink and bite to eat in the sunshine.
 Dogs are allowed in the gardens, but they ask that they are not taken into the bar area.
 They also have a play area in the garden, if your children aren't worn out from the walk!

 We hope you get the chance to visit here with your family, we definitely will be returning and venturing through more trails in the area!

 To end we would like to sum up what this walk will offer you in 3 words - Adventure, Beauty, Tranquility.